geryb-bg/gery-web/blog/Forms, Web Components and Redux/article.md

 </form>
 ```

-We are now also listening to the change event on the form, this way we can remove the errors as soon as they are fixed by implementing the method:
+We can now remove the errors as soon as they are fixed by implementing the method:

 ```js
 formValueUpdated(e) {